 Our objectives in Bangladesh:

-- Gender justice – Empower women to make meaningful decisions concerning themselves, their families, their community and their country, through their realization of their rights, their control of resources, their freedom from violence, and their access to, and influence within, social and political space.
+Reducing gender based violence and discrimination and increasing women’s participation and leadership.
+As a result by 2019 more women in Bangladesh will describe themselves as free to make meaningful decisions concerning themselves, their families, their community and their country.
+They will believe they are empowered to do this through their realization of their rights, their control of resources, their freedom from violence, and their access to, and influence within, social and political space.